-The above SDR is standard and widely used in binary combinatorial optimization problems [25], except that our problem additionally involves another variable ${\boldsymbol{\theta}}$ needing to be solved simultaneously.
-As a consequence, unlike most existing well-studied SDR problems resulting in convex relaxed formulations, problem (\ref{eq13}) is nonconvex.
-However, under mild condition that $\Phi$ and ${r_i}$ are convex, problem (\ref{eq13}) is biconvex.
+The above SDR is standard and widely used in binary combinatorial optimization problems \cite{25}, except that our problem additionally involves another variable ${\boldsymbol{\theta}}$ needing to be solved simultaneously.
+As a consequence, unlike most existing well-studied SDR problems resulting in convex relaxed formulations, (\ref{eq13}) is nonconvex.
+However, for some applications with $\Phi$ and ${r_i}$ being convex, problem (\ref{eq13}) can be biconvex.